cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 1. Plot the data.
 What kind of model might produce a good fit?
 2. Split the dataset into training, validation and test sets with the standard 80%-10%-10% split.
 There are a few ways to do this.
 One way is by shuffling the data using Python's [`random.shuffle`](https://docs.python.org/3/library/random.html#random.shuffle) and selecting subsets of the data by their indices.
 Another (easier) way is to use [`sklearn.model_selection.train_test_split`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
 This function can only split the data into two subsets, so you will need to use it twice: once to split off the training set and once more to split the remaining data into the validation and test sets.
-3. Normalize the training, validation, and test sets (transform $x \rightarrow z$).
+3. Standardize the training, validation, and test sets (transform $x \rightarrow z$).
 You can do this by computing $\mu_x$ and $\sigma_x$ with [`np.mean`](https://numpy.org/doc/stable/reference/generated/numpy.mean.html) and [`np.std`](https://numpy.org/doc/stable/reference/generated/numpy.std.html) respectively, or by using [`sklearn.preprocessing.StandardScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler).
-4. Plot the normalized training, validation, and test sets on the same axes.
+4. Plot the standardized training, validation, and test sets on the same axes.
 Use a different color for each set.
 :::

 :::{dropdown} Exercise 2: Polynomial Models
-Using the normalized training, validation, and test sets from Exercise 1, generate three different fits using polynomials of degree 1, 2, and 3.
+Using the standardized training, validation, and test sets from Exercise 1, generate three different fits using polynomials of degree 1, 2, and 3.

 Visually inspect the fit of these three models by plotting the validation set and each fit on the same axes.
-(Plot the non-normalized $(x,y)$ data, not the normalized $(z,y)$ data.)
+(Plot the non-standardized $(x,y)$ data, not the standardized $(z,y)$ data.)

 Finally, select the best fit and plot it on the same axes as the test set.
-When plotting your fit curves, be sure to normalize the inputs to your model before.
+When plotting your fit curves, be sure to standardize the inputs to your model before.
 (In the next section, we will discuss functions that can be used to quantitatively measure goodness of fit.
 For now, we will measure goodness of fit qualitatively with our eyeballs.)

 ---

-_Hint:_ As shown in the example code above, you can fit a polynomial of degree `n` to normalized data using [`np.polyfit`](https://numpy.org/doc/stable/reference/generated/numpy.polyfit.html):
+_Hint:_ As shown in the example code above, you can fit a polynomial of degree `n` to standardized data using [`np.polyfit`](https://numpy.org/doc/stable/reference/generated/numpy.polyfit.html):
 ```
-# fit polynomial model to normalized data:
+# fit polynomial model to standardized data:
 poly_model = np.poly1d(np.polyfit(z_data, y_data, deg=n))

-# evaluate polynomial model at (normalized) point z:
+# evaluate polynomial model at (standardized) point z:
 yhat = poly_model(z)
 ```
 :::